Categories

 Housing supply shortages have generated countless headlines over the past couple of years.
 This trend could present challenges next year as well.
 In fact, supply constraints could be one of the most important factors to shape the U.S. real estate market in 2022.

-According to a recent housing market report by Realtor.com, inventory levels continue to drop across much of the U.S. They reported a 50% decline in the number of in March 2021, compared to a year earlier.
-To state it differently: the nation's housing market shrank by half in just one year's time.
+According to a recent housing market report by Realtor.com, inventory levels continue to drop across much of the U.S. They reported a 50% decline in the number of homes for sale in March 2021, compared to a year earlier.
+To state it differently: the nation’s housing market shrank by half in just one year’s time.
 That is a staggering reduction in the number of homes for sale, especially when you consider that inventory conditions were already tight a year ago.

 To quote the March 2021 Realtor.com report: